afishr/oop-labs-requirements/lab_1/README.md

 ## Presentation

 Upload your code to a remote repository and send the link to it to <alexandr.calugari@isa.utm.md> with subject including 'OOP Lab 1', **before the deadline**.
 Once again, use command line to commit and push your changes with Git.
-The presentations itself will be at laboratory classes.
+The presentations themselves will be at laboratory classes.